 The John J. “Jack” Simmerling Gallery of Prairie Avenue History

-The John J. ‘Jack’ Simmerling Gallery of Prairie Avenue History is located in Glessner House Museum and features the Prairie Avenue artwork and artifacts of Jack Simmerling.
+The John J. ‘Jack’ Simmerling Gallery of Prairie Avenue History is located in Glessner House and features the Prairie Avenue artwork and artifacts of Jack Simmerling.
 This temporary gallery, which holds a small selection of Simmerlings's vast collection, tells the story of Prairie Avenue's years as Chicago’s most prestigious residential street in the late 19th century, its transformation and decline in the 20th century, and how Jack Simmerling preserved this important history through the salvaging of architectural artifacts and the creation of numerous works of art.

 One-hour tours led by William Tyre, Executive Director and Curator.